 18. Related party transactions (continued)

-On 28 November 2022, the Company entered into a binding term sheet ('Agreement') with Sentinel Exploration Ltd ('Sentinel') to acquire a 70% interest (subject to the completion of satisfactory due diligence, shareholder and other regulatory approvals) in the lithium and related minerals in a key tenement to complement the existing Brunswick Project, being the Kirup Project, tenement E70/5452, situated within 25km from the world class Greenbushes Lithium Mine.
+On 28 November 2022, the Company entered into a binding term sheet ('Agreement') with Sentinel Exploration Ltd ('Sentinel') to acquire a 70% interest in the lithium and related minerals in a key tenement E70/5452 ('Kirup Project').